netdata/netdata/packaging/docker/README.md

 [Netdata daemon command line options](https://docs.netdata.cloud/daemon/#command-line-options) such as the IP address Netdata will be running on, using the [command instruction](https://docs.docker.com/engine/reference/builder/#cmd).

-## Install Netdata using docker-compose with SSL/TLS enabled HTTP Proxy
+## Install the Agent using Docker Compose with SSL/TLS enabled HTTP Proxy

 For a permanent installation on a public server, you should [secure the Netdata instance](/docs/netdata-security.md).
 This section contains an example of how to install Netdata with an SSL